 If you are generally happy with things and you just have that feeling something is missing, the first thing to do is understand why that feeling is there.
 It may be an easy way to determine what needs to be changed and how to change it.

-Some people are powerless; they can’t make the required changes because they never get in touch with what is wrong.
-But that’s not you.You're already interested in finding the problem because you are reading this.
+Some people are powerless; they can’t make the required changes because they never get in touch with what's wrong.

 Find What's Missing with Communication and Trust

 If you find someone with whom you share the same understanding, someone who you can appreciate for what he or she is, and you trust one another…then you’ll find it easier to get involved emotionally, and you’ll know it.
 Better yet, you’ll feel it.